-The project Archipel-eu was selected in response to the call “Pilot project for the safeguard and promotion of culture in the Outermost regions and the Overseas Countries and Territories”, launched in September 2020 by the Directorate-General for Regional and Urban Policy (DG REGIO).
+The Archipel.eu project was selected in response to the call “Pilot project for the safeguarding and promotion of culture in the outermost regions and overseas countries and territories”, launched in September 2020 by the European Commission’s Directorate General for Regional and Urban Policy (DG REGIO).

-Archipel-eu aims to test, over a 24-month period, a direct financial support scheme for cultural professionals, artists, groups of artists, cultural organisations and institutions, residing in the 22 Outermost Regions and the Overseas Countries and Territories of the European Union, i.e. 9 ORs and 13 OCTs.
+Archipel.eu aims to test, over a 24-months period, a direct financial support scheme for cultural professionals, artists, groups of artists, cultural organisations and institutions residing in the 22 Outermost Regions and the Overseas Countries and Territories of the European Union, i.e. 9 ORs and 13 OCTs.

 The latest Report on the participation of the OCTs in EU programmes shows that OCTs have not been involved in cultural projects financed by the European Union, mainly via their dedicated programme Creative Europe.

 In this context, Archipel-eu aims to bridge the gap by creating tailored project opportunities for the cultural sectors of the Overseas territories, both the OCTs and the Outermost Regions.

 The Archipel.eu pilot project is managed by a consortium of stakeholders led by the Institut français, with OCTA and APCA as partners.
 It is supported by a network of associated partners, located in several OCTs and ORs, whose role is to relay information on the project to potential beneficiaries.